 Center for Digital Inclusion

-- CDI has produced 87,876 graduates in information and communication technology (ICT) and active citizenship courses across 821 CDI Community Centers in 13 countries.
+- 87,876 graduates in information and communications technology and active citizenship courses across 821 Community Centers in 13 countries.

-- TechCrunch ran a story on the very effective work that CDI is doing with communities in the challenging environment of Brazil’s favelas.
-As the article points out, CDI has built 821 community centers in 13 countries, giving more than 1.3 million people access to the Internet, many for the first time.
-Members of the community run the centers, which focus on teaching marketable skills.
+- 780 digital inclusion spaces in 13 countries, giving more than 1.54 million people access to the Internet, many for the first time.
+The centers are run by members of the community and focus on teaching marketable skills.

 SEE THEIR WORK IN ACTION: